lakshmimj-03/Pick-and-Place-Application-for-UR3-Robot-using-ROS-2-Jazzy-MoveIt-2-and-Gazebo-Simulation/README.md

 ## Project Overview

-This project implements a smooth and realistic simulation of a Universal Robots UR3 robotic arm performing a pick and place operation.
-The simulation uses ROS2 (Robot Operating System 2) and visualizes the robot's movements in RViz with proper 3D mesh models.
+This project implements a smooth and realistic simulation of a Universal Robots UR3 collaborative robotic arm performing a pick and place operation.
+The simulation uses ROS2 (Robot Operating System 2) and visualizes the robot's movements in RViz with high-fidelity 3D mesh models.
+The primary focus of this project is to achieve ultra-smooth, glitch-free robot motion while maintaining accurate visual representation using detailed mesh files.

+The simulation demonstrates a complete pick and place cycle, including approaching an object, grasping it, lifting it, moving it to a new location, placing it down, and returning to the home position.
+All movements are carefully interpolated using advanced trajectory generation techniques to ensure smooth acceleration and deceleration profiles with zero jerk at critical points.

 ## Technical Details